 The results of this monitoring are incorporated in the data tables in this report as appropriate.
-If you are interested in examining the results, please contact New Jersey American Water's Customer Service Center Monday to Friday, 7a.m. to 7p.m. at 1-800-272-1325.
+For more information, contact our Customer Service Center at 1-800-272-1325.

 American Water has a history of leading research to understand contaminants that can make their way through the environment.
 Our dedicated scientists work with leaders in the water community to develop methods to detect, sample, measure and address these contaminants.
 Because investment in research is critical to address PFAS, American Water actively assesses treatment technologies that can effectively remove PFAS from drinking water.